pinapelz/Patchwork-Data/README.md

 **THIS IS NOT** a full list of what videos are archived.
 - Shorts and other videos that are not suited for playback on the radio are removed.
 - Links are added by chunks and aren't updated on a regular schedule

+# songs.sql
+A dump of the fallback database for videos that appear in the archive.
+Data from here is used if the .info.json metadata is unavailable.